HockmaAI/PowerlineUnet/README.md

 ## Model Details
 - A 4-layer UNet model with attention gates
 - Trained on 32,000,000 parameters

+## Custom Loss Function
+- hybrid function between Binary Cross-Entropy and custom Dice Loss
+- Designed to address the significant class imbalance (power line pixels are a low %)
+- The model is attentive to foreground pixels.
+- BCE contributes 70% to the loss value, while Dice loss contributes 30%.

 ## Sample Data
 To get you started, the data/inference/in directory includes sample images.